 64x84 cm | Filler, oak frame

-The number of imprints refer to the protests in Lebanon in 2019.
-The monthly charge for using WhatsApp for 6$ ignited protests which unleashed a surge of discontent in the country.
-They work is about the cost of living and neoliberal policies.
-Our dependence on material circumstances is our most basic condition, and the struggle for a fair distribution of economic resources might be the one with most subversive potential.
+The number of imprints refers to the protests in Lebanon in 2019.
+The monthly charge for using WhatsApp for 6$ ignited protests, unleashing discontent in the country.
+The work is about the cost of living and neoliberal policies.
+Our dependence on material circumstances is our primary condition, and the struggle for a fair distribution of economic resources might be the one with the most subversive potential.

-Paper Cups a series of paintings with imprints from regular paper cups.
-The kind you get from fast food places, and the kind that often is used by people begging in the streets.
+Paper Cups is a series of paintings with imprints from regular paper cups.
+The kind you get from fast food places is often used by people begging in the streets.
 The series takes its starting point in economic resources and begging as a subversive act in a system of capitalism and neoliberal policies.

 Res Ipsa is Latin for "the thing itself" and is part of the juridical term "Res ipsa loquitur" (the thing speaks for itself), used when an injury or accident in itself clearly shows who is responsible, such as an instrument left inside a body after surgery.